Updated: Dec 29, 2022

 5. Errors Made During Data Entry

 Have you ever struggled to balance your checkbook, only to realize you are somewhere?
-One number mistake on your law firm’s books can huge problem.
+One number diy bookkeeping mistakes in your law firm can huge problem.
 Unintentional money loss is often caused by human error in entering data.
 Because of this, it is important to double-check your entries.

 The only way to accomplish it is to not procrastinate.
 Each day, take a few minutes to enter your numbers and make sure your work is accurate.